CMU-Heinz-95702/Lab-3-Cloud-Interesting-Picture/readme.md

 You must be on campus, or using the campus VPN, to view this article.

-### :checkered_flag: Answer question 4 on the Canvas quiz named Lab3_Quiz.

-### :checkered_flag: Answer question 5 on the Canvas quiz named Lab3_Quiz.
+3. Answer these two questions.
+This is not part of getting credit, but you need to know this.

+ i) Is a service like AWS an example of IaaS, Paas, or SaaS?

+ ii) What property makes Docker containers suitable for version control?
 (If you don't know what version control is, see this: https://en.wikipedia.org/wiki/Version_control)

+ ---

+# :checkered_flag: **LAB CREDIT:  To get full lab credit, show a TA:** #

+  ## ***a) InterestingPicture running in local Docker - 1/4 point***

+  ## ***b) InterestingPicture running on Codespaces – 3/4 point***

+---